Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Simulations

 For the electromagnetic simulations, $M = 4$ incident electric fields were considered.
 The incident electric fields were modeled as linearly polarized plane waves of the form

-where $m = 1, \dots 4$, $\tilde{p}$ is the polarization, $\tilde{d} \in \mathbb{R}^2$ is the propagation direction, and $\Vert \tilde{d} \Vert = 1$.
+where $m = 1, \dots 4$, $\tilde{p}$ is the polarisation, $\tilde{d} \in \mathbb{R}^2$ is the propagation direction, and $\Vert \tilde{d} \Vert = 1$.
 The plane waves were polarized perpendicularly to the propagation direction, i.e. $\tilde{d}_m\cdot \tilde{p}_m = 0$.
 The incident electric field directions are illustrated in Fig. \ref{fig:setup}.
 The initial pressures were simulated using the Maxwell's equation \eqref{eq:double_curl} and the model \eqref{eq:absorbed_energy_density}--\eqref{eq:initial_pressure} using the FEM as described in Sec. \ref{subsec:Electromagnetic forward model} in a triangular FE discretization described in Table \ref{tab:discretisations_electromagnetic}.
-The Gr\"uneisen parameter was $\hat{\Gamma}=1$ and the frequency was $f=$ 1 GHz.
+The Gr\"uneisen parameters was $\hat{\Gamma}=1$ and the frequency was $f=$ 1 GHz.
 The simulated initial pressure distributions are illustrated later in Fig. \ref{fig:acoustic}.

-The initial pressures were then linearly interpolated to a pixel mesh described in Table \ref{tab:discretisations_acoustic}.
-The ultrasound data was simulated with the acoustic wave equation \eqref{eq:acoustic_initia_value_problem} using the pseudospectral $k$-space method implemented in the k-Wave toolbox \cite{treeby2010} for sensor coverages of $\alpha = 90^\circ, 180^\circ$, and $360^\circ$ (Fig. \ref{fig:setup}).
+The initial pressures were then linearly interpolated to a pixel mesh described in Table \ref{tab:discretisations_acoustic} using the inbuilt \texttt{scatteredInterpolant} MATLAB function.
+The ultrasound data was simulated with the acoustic wave equation \eqref{eq:acoustic_initia_value_problem} using the pseudospectral $k$-space method implemented in the k-Wave toolbox \cite{treeby2010} for sensor coverages of $\alpha = 90^\circ, 180^\circ$, and $360^\circ$ (Fig. \ref{fig:setup}) with angular spacing of 1$^\circ$ resulting in 90, 180, and 360 sensor, respectively.
+The maximum frequency of the simulated ultrasound data was approximately 7 MHz, and the sensor spacing fulfilled the spatial Nyquist criterion for a circular measurement geometry \cite{wang2021}.
 The speed of sound was $v = 1500$ m/s.
+The initial pressure was modeled as negligible in the exterior of $\Omega_\mathrm{el}$.

 After data simulation, Gaussian noise was added to all datasets.
-The noise was defined as zero-mean and the standard deviation of the noise was chosen as the average of 1\% of the maximum simulated ultrasound amplitudes for all incident electric fields $E_\mathrm{inc}$ using the sensor geometry $\alpha = 360^\circ$.
+The noise was defined as zero mean and the standard deviation of the noise was chosen as the average of 1\% of the maximum simulated ultrasound amplitudes for all incident electric fields $E_\mathrm{inc}$ using the sensor geometry $\alpha = 360$.